 Next, while still holding the wheel in place, use a pencil (for wood and vinyl) or piece of tape (for chain link or metal fences) to indicate where the wheel should attach to the gate.
 Once you've finished marking this place and where any bolts or connectors will go, remove the wheel.

 If you are working with wood or a material that permits drilling a hole, do so in the place you have marked.
-Then, for all gate types, attach the wheel as you indicated with your pencil or tape.
+Then, for all gate types, attach the wheel in the place you indicated with your pencil or tape.

 Once you have finished installing the wheel, test the gate and be sure it opens the way you hoped it would.
 If it does not swing freely or open completely, adjust the wheels until you are satisfied.